 Nitecore has been upping their game with more and more powerful flashlights.
 A few years ago, the Sunwayman D40A was one of the most powerful lights running off 4AA batteries, peaking at 1000 lumens.
 Now, just 4 years later, the Nitecore EA42 is almost doubling that output.
 It does this using an XHP35 HD LED, which is not only much more powerful than the older XML2, but can also throw much farther.
 Besides the main modes, the EA42 also includes beacon, SOS, and Strobe modes.
 Personally, I'm not a huge fan of these.

 The Nitecore EA81 with 2150 lumens on 8 AA batteries.
-The most powerful AA powered flashlight available.
+The most powerful AA powered flashlight available in 2018.